MarineBioAcousticsRC/DetEdit/README.md

    Keyboard Shortcuts:
 	'r' Label currently selected clicks as false
 	'f' Label all clicks in current window as false
-	'g' Label currently selected clicks as true (does not work if brush color is red,yellow, or bright green)
+	'i' Label currently selected clicks as true (does not work if brush color is red,yellow, or bright green)
 	't' Label all clicks in current window as true
 	'm' Label all clicks in current window as misidentified
 	'y' Display summary info for only currently selected clicks (mean spectrum and mean timeseries will be shown in black)